hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

 **!IMPORTANT**: Do **not** launch Hyprland with `root` permissions (don't `sudo`)

+You can see some launch flags by doing `Hyprland -h`, these include setting the config path, ignoring a check for the above, etc.

 Login managers are not officially supported, but here's a short compatibility
 list: